 Torture survivors

-During the personal interview, if the members of the Territorial Commissions suspect that the asylum seeker may be a torture survivor, they may refer him or her to specialised services and suspend the interview.
+During the personal interview, if the members of the Territorial Commissions suspect that the asylum applicant may be a torture survivor, they may refer them to specialised services and suspend the interview.

 Victims of trafficking